SamAgten/devops_template_lab/README.md

 You have just started as a junior in the company OpsDev and are responsible for setting up a CI/CD pipeline.
 You cannot use Jenkins (which we didn't touch upon in the workshop anyway) or virtual machines.
 At the direction of Kevin, head of operations, you will be using Github actions and docker.
 This repository contains their amazing calculator application.

 ![alt_text](https://i.imgur.com/5STVnt2.png "image_tooltip")
-_(a) In solutions.md, describe the use of github actions and docker in your own words.
+_In a new file, solutions.md, describe the use of github actions and docker in your own words.
 Which companies are behind these systems?
 What is the goal?_

 ![alt_text](https://i.imgur.com/5STVnt2.png "image_tooltip")
 _For this assignement you will need an account on [dockerhub](https://hub.docker.com/), create one now_